-Prior to Hurricane Irma, our blog talked about hurricanes that had impacted Florida.
-It had been twelve years since a major hurricane in the state.
+Prior to Hurricane Dorian, our blog talked a lot about Hurricane Irma which definitely left Floridians on their toes.
 Hurricane Irma will be remembered not only for its strength but for its impact on the entire state of Florida causing damage and destruction on both the east and west coast.
-I live in South Florida where the hurricane was forecasted to take a direct hit on the Thursday prior to its Saturday landfall.
-And as a resident for over 25 years and hearing meteorologists throw out words such as catastrophic, I naturally felt anxious and concerned as I watched their facial expressions and hear it in their voices as they described the latest tracks.
+Having lived in South Florida for over 25 years and hearing meteorologists throw out words such as catastrophic, I naturally felt anxious and concerned as I watched their facial expressions and heard it in their voices as they described the latest tracks.
 Hurricane Dorian was no different in that regard.

-UCF has taken a lot of criticism from parents who felt there were too many plan changes, but the truth is, Irma couldn’t make up her mind and they tried to do whatever was going to be the safest option for our kids.
-Once they had closed, the only residential buildings open were the Towers.
-Students then left school in a hurry.
-There were options for shelters, but most students seemed to leave town.
-Some flew; others drove, which was risky in itself as gas became a rare commodity and highways were virtually at a standstill.
+UCF has taken a lot of criticism from parents who felt there were too many plan changes for Irma, but honestly, like Dorian, she couldn’t make up her mind and they tried to do whatever was going to be the safest option for our kids.
+This time they made their plans clear and concise as to closing dates and which dorms would remain open or closed.
+UCF made decisions early – well, the fact that Dorian was a SLOW moving storm helped, but it also prevented students from risking gas becoming a rare commodity as highways went into a standstill as it did with Irma.
 I know not everyone will agree, but I think that UCF did a good job of alerting the students about shelters, what to do, where to go, how to stay safe and so on.
-I was actually pretty impressed with how quickly I was getting information too.
-And after the storm, when parents began to complain that they couldn’t get their students back to school by Thursday’s start date; UCF listened and extended until Monday.
-Did they do things wrong?
-Probably, but most of us can look back and come up with many things they would have done differently too.
+I was actually pretty impressed with how quickly I was getting information.